Estimated Reading Time: 21 mins

 Let me tell you why it’s not all bad.

-A presentation, a new job or buying a new home are a few examples of events in life that can be daunting for many.
+A presentation, a new job, or buying a new home are examples of things that can be daunting for many.

 Image by Pressfoto on freepik

-But if you’ve had to battle something like PMDD for most of your adult life, these life situations can be a lot less intimidating.
+If you’ve had to battle something like PMDD for most of your adult life however, such life situations can be a lot less intimidating.

-Whether you believe it or not, I can tell you that you have a strength, that most don’t.
+Whether you believe it or not, I can tell you that you have a strength most don’t.

 I repeat.

-Whether you believe it or not, I can tell you that you have a strength, that most don’t.
+Whether you believe it or not, you have a strength most don’t.

 Image by Kristina Paukshtite on pexels